Damage from Trump's trade wars won't heal quickly: Analysts

 The global economic infrastructure is now in a deep state of flux.

-"Obviously his policy has been deeply damaging with respect to Europe, to the WTO, which will be hard to repair," said Mr Edward Alden, a journalist and author who specialises on US trade policy and who is currently a fellow at the Council on Foreign Relations think tank.
+"Obviously his policy has been deeply damaging with respect to Europe, to the WTO, which will be hard to repair," said Mr Edward Alden, a journalist and author who specialises in US trade policy and who is currently a fellow at the Council on Foreign Relations think-tank.

 Mr Trump's refusal to appoint new judges has paralysed the World Trade Organisation's (WTO) dispute resolution system, hobbling the arbitrator of the world's multilateral trading system.